elder0010/MSX-RGB/README.md

 ## Compatibility
 This board has been tested with TMS9929A (PAL) chip and TMS9928A (NTSC).

-- PCB shape is the same of [https://hackaday.io/project/13056-tms9929a-rgb-and-component-adapter](TMS9929A RGB and Component adapter)
+- PCB shape is the same of [TMS9929A RGB and Component adapter](https://hackaday.io/project/13056-tms9929a-rgb-and-component-adapter)
 - Special thanks to [iz8dwf](https://www.youtube.com/iz8dwf)